OuhscBbmc/redcapcon-2025-r-api/shelter.md

 When using the API as we've seen one needs an API key to get access.
 The API key is a user name and password in one convenient package.
 All the recommendations around dealing with a password apply to it's usage.
 This presents a problem, as writing a password into a file to get the needed access creates a high security risk.

 In 2023 it is estimated that 12 million API keys were leaked on GitHub, a public code sharing website.[Toulas 2023][1].
-Private health information (PHI) in the United States carries a minimum \$141 per record leaked with a cap of $2,134,831 per incident as of August
+Private health information (PHI) in the United States carries a minimum \$141 per record leaked with a cap of $2,134,831 per incident as of August 2024[Federal Register][2].
-2024[Federal Register][2].
 The possibility of leakage from an API key in code is massive and should never be done.
+Leaking a key (e.g. via stolen laptop) is a reportable security incident if PHI is involved and can have serious consequences.

 It is insufficient to say what not to do, a positive solution is required.
 That solution should have the following properties: